House prices in High Peak

 Prices by property type

-Median sold price by type across High Peak.
+Median sold price and share of the market, by type, across High Peak.

 The most-traded type in High Peak is terraced (1,424 sales, median £212,085), which tends to set the tone of the area.
 Flats (£163,950) and houses (~£284,609) trade well apart, so the headline figure moves a lot with the mix of what's for sale.